pybricks/pybricks-projects/sets/technic/42124-off-road-buggy/powered-up-remote/index.md

 image:
     local: "powered-up-remote-buggy.jpg"
 description:
-    "Control LEGO Technic vehicles with the Powered Up Remote."
+    "Control the Technic Off-Road Buggy with the Powered Up Remote."
 video:
-    youtube: st_lcMgz618
+    youtube: 6Urq0aX2jR4
 building_instructions:
     external: https://www.lego.com/cdn/product-assets/product.bi.core.pdf/6351188.pdf
 code: "#program"
 ---

-# How it works

-Your MicroPython programs can connect to the Powered Up Remote so you can detect when any of the buttons are pressed and react to it.
+In this project we'll show you how to control the Technic Off-Road buggy with the Powered Up remote.

 # Program

-This program expands the [basic driving program](../driving) with the Powered Up Remote.
+This program is similar to most driving vehicles in the Technic series.
+Check out the [Technic X-treme Off-Roader](../../42099-off-roader) examples for additional tips and tricks.

-After the program starts it connects to your remote (just press the green button) then it makes a quick calibration of the steering and you are ready to drive.
+When the program starts, it connects to your remote and the steering mechanism is calibrated.
+Then you are ready to drive.

-Left Channel controls the steering and Right Channel drives the car.
+The left channel controls the steering and right channel drives the car.

 {% include copy-code.html %}
 ```python